The Electronic Arts I remember

 The new EGM has a review of the game, though, and one of the reviewers describes playing exactly how I did.
 He put the controller down during random encounters and had no trouble at all.
 Boss fights still may require human intervention.

 The reviewer gave FFXII game an 8.5.
-I’m not sure what’s stranger, Square making an automated battle system or reviewers not caring that Square made an automated battle system. → Welcome to read zone!
+I’m not sure what’s stranger, Square making an automated battle system or reviewers not caring that Square made an automated battle system.
+Is it possible an RPG that doesn’t require you to participate in random battles can be good?
+Maybe, but wouldn’t figuring out how to make them fun be a more noble pursuit than making them unnecessary but still happen? → Words are the towns and cities of letters.

 Why the PSP is a success